Spark plug threaded holes.

 from Bosch.... but DO purchase Bosch or NGK standard spark plugs;

 NON resistor types.
 Avoid Champion spark plugs, I don't like

 Do NOT use resistor plugs....if the part number on the spark plug body has an R in it, it is likely a resistor plug.
 Some plug makers, including Bosch in its new numbering system (which I dislike, they offer no information by number as to head range nor size).... do not use that R, simply using an all numbers no letters part number, so BEWARE!
 If you INSIST on using resistor plugs because you are too lazy to wait for an order for the non-resistor types, and use the stock resistor caps, your ignition MAY be a bit weak, but I don't see any problems beyond, MAYBE, hard starting and occasional misfiring...depending a whole bunch on engine and electricals condition.
-You may not even notice any misfiring...but your fuel mileage WILL suffer.
+You may not even notice any misfiring...but your fuel mileage WILL or MIGHT suffer.

 Using spark plugs that have an extended nose/tip is important for proper combustion on an airhead and K bike engine.

 This is edited from something I posted to the K-bmw list.